Collaboration95/DistributedSystem_ProjectPlaceholderName/README.md

 # Movie Booking Website

-1. Navigate to a terminal
-cd server
-go run server.go
+1. On a terminal, navigate to the server folder cd server go run server.go

 then

-2. On a separate terminal
+2. On a separate terminal, navigate to the client folder

 cd client
 go run client.go --clientID=client1  #replace with clientID  like client2, client3